(Don’t miss the free, customizable tool at the end of this article).

-This time of year B2B suppliers often see a substantial uptick in the number of Request for Proposals (RFPs).
+Some times of the year B2B suppliers see a substantial uptick in the number of Request for Proposals (RFPs).

-Halloween typically signals the seasonal beginning of a deluge of RFPs, as many customers’ fiscal year end coincides with the calendar.
+This typically signals the seasonal beginning of a deluge of RFPs, as many customers’ fiscal year ends coincide.

-And their Procurement departments remind them of contracts terminating at year’s end.
+And their Procurement departments remind them of contracts terminating then.

 Voila!
 A very active bidding season, and what looks like sales treats for suppliers’ reps.